Republic want to leave World Cup legacy - McCabe

 "We know we are making our debut but we know what we want to do," she said.

 "We want to give Australia, Canada and Nigeria the hardest games possible.
-It's going to be exiting.
+It's going to be exciting.

 "We know what Australia have.
 They have quality all over the park, but we know what we can do all over the pitch.
 We are fully concentrated on tomorrow."